codeKrantz/NesHacker-Course-01-challenge/README.txt

 when this program is ran it outputs a ROM file that can be used through an emulator to see what it does.
 My emmulator is FCEUX and because there are no graphics you will need to use the debuger to see the operations being performed.

+When the ROM is ran, it produces an x value of 0f and a y value of 0 x is 0f because it is in hexidecimal from.
+0f = 15